-Electric gates are an easy way to ensure the security of your property and can be used for all iron gates to fit any driveway gate openings requiring new gates.
+Automatic electric gates are an easy way to ensure the security of your property and can be used for all iron gates to fit any driveway gate openings requiring new gates.
 Automated gates including automatic electric gates are now becoming more commonplace at the moment as the choice of driveway gate.
-For those who find the security of their premises (be it residential or commercial) important, electric gates are the way to go.
+For those who find the security of their premises (be it residential or commercial) important, automatic electric gates are the way to go.
 There is a decrease in the cost of electric gate kits and their installation making automatic and electric gates a popular choice for electric gates in Glasgow, Edinburgh and throughout Scotland.

 Situated at ground level by each gatepost, underground operators are ideally suited to gates up to a maximum of 4m wide per leaf, suitable for residential and commercial gates.
 When maintenance is necessary the operator can simply be removed from the foundation box without removing the gate leaf.

 If space is an issue or the driveway behind the gates is on a steep incline, a better option is a sliding gate.
 Sliding gates are also very popular in a commercial environment.
 Sliding gates are also used for cantillever gate systems.

 Automated Gate History